SEARCH

 Heather Hedden

-Did you get hired to manage a DAM program without a library, archives, or metadata background and feel stuck trying to navigate building quality metadata and controlled vocabularies?
+Did you get hired to manage a DAM program without a library, archives, or metadata background?
+Do you feel stuck trying to build quality metadata and controlled vocabularies?
 This book was written exactly for people like you.
-The author starts off with a solid primer on the topics, then dive deeper into the school of taxonomy than other books on this list provide, covering subjects like human vs machine taxonomies, displays for taxonomies, and what it’s like working as a taxonomist.
+The author starts off with a solid primer on the topics, then dives deeper into the school of taxonomy than other books on this list, covering subjects like human vs machine taxonomies, displays for taxonomies, and what it’s like working as a taxonomist.
 Not tired of the “T” word yet?
 Then consider this book something for your reading list.

 Metadata for Digital Collections